RULES AND Schedule

 The „International Student Business Competition: A Mysterious Business Case“ is an event created in 2023 at the Prague University of Economics and Business by one of its academics.
 Given the success of this event, in late 2023/beginning 2024, it was developed as a more ambitious project and this project was submitted as a proposal for funding to the Visegrad Fund in late January 2024.
 In April 2024, the Visegrad Fund decided to sponsor this project (under No. 22410011), granting it the initially demanded 19,800 EUR.

-The project is administrated and organized by the Prague University of Economics and Business and will be carried out thanks to the participation of three partner universities from the other three countries of the V4 region.
+The project has been administrated and organized by the Prague University of Economics and Business and has been be carried out thanks to the participation of three partner universities from the other three countries of the V4 region.
 These universities are:

 These three universities and the Prague University of Economics and Business are further referred to as “cooperating universities”.
-Each cooperating university is represented by one person, also called “a representative” (typically a professor/teacher).
+Each cooperating university has been represented by one person, also called “a representative” (typically a professor/teacher).

-Furthermore, at the Prague University of Economics and Business, there is an “organizing team” composed of the author of the competition and two student assistants.
+Furthermore, at the Prague University of Economics and Business, there has been “organizing team” composed of the author of the competition and two student assistants.

-The project’s primary goal is to organize a student business competition in a remote and unknown location.
+The project’s primary goal has been to organize a student business competition in a remote and unknown location.
 The two subgoals of the project are:

 1) to use workshops and teamwork to develop students’ skills to successfully analyze business-oriented case studies and defend solutions to such case studies, and